Medium Amplitude Parallel Superposition (MAPS) Rheology, Part 1: Mathematical Framework and Theoretical Examples: Discussion

 In comparison, for a MAPS experiment, a time-periodic shear protocol composed of many distinct tones is used to promote a weakly nonlinear stress response in a viscoelastic material.
-The input frequencies produce stresses that correspond to the MAPS response functions spanning the space: $ ( \omega_1, \omega_2, \omega_3 ) \in \mathbb{R}^3 $.
+This response corresponds to the MAPS response functions spanning the space: $ ( \omega_1, \omega_2, \omega_3 ) \in \mathbb{R}^3 $.
+Like the Pipkin space in LAOS, this three frequency space represents the domain over which materials are studied using MAPS.
 For each frequency combination we measure a single complex-valued nonlinear response function on these three variables denoted $ G_3^*( \omega_1, \omega_2, \omega_3 ) \in \mathbb{C} $.
 The MAPS experiment generates data representing the map: $ f_\mathrm{MAPS} : \mathbb{R}^3 \rightarrow \mathbb{C} $, which describes a three dimensional manifold -- a volume parameterized by the three input tones -- embedded in the space: $ \mathbb{R}^3 \times \mathbb{C} $.
 By design, the structure of this data set is reminiscent of that resulting from SAOS experiments -- an $ M $ dimensional manifold embedded in the space: $ \mathbb{R}^M \times \mathbb{C} $, with $ M = 1 $ for SAOS and $ M = 3 $ for MAPS.
 MAPS data is also sampled from a higher dimensional manifold than either MAOS or LAOS.
 The third order response functions are a rheological realization of ``big data'' that may prove to be more useful than existing methods and measures at enabling future data-driven efforts in the field.
 We will report on experimental measurements of MAPS data in Part 2 of this work.